MerosCrypto/Meros/docs/RPC/Usage.md

 - `args`, an array of the arguments you're passing to the method.

 Every call will have a response.
 If the call failed, the response will have a `error` field.
 The only call which doesn't report if it failed is `system.quit`.

+Bytes will always be sent via their hex representation.